 However Fitted mesh also uses the Collision Volume Bones for deforming.
-We have to ensure that the Collision Volume Bones are enabled as Deform Bones as well.
+Avastar normally ensures automatically that the Collision Volume Bones are enabled as Deform Bones when needed.

-You do this in the Bone settings section at the bottom of the Rigging Panel (When your mesh is in Weight Paint mode).
+But you can enforce this setting also manually in the Rig Config Panel and there in the Deform Bone settings section at the bottom.
 You click on the Enable button for the Volume Bones (see image)